Phrase and beyond

-The craft of translation can be a tricky task, to say the least.
-Any freelancer and business owner combines a variety of functions throughout the day – from a project manager, customer service agent, administrator, and accountant to business developer, online marketer, and sales representative.
+The craft of translation can be a tricky road to travel, to say the least.
+Any freelancer or business owner in the translation industry combines a variety of functions throughout the day – from a project manager, customer service agent, administrator, and accountant to a business developer, online marketer, and sales representative.

-When I Started Out
+When I started out

 My client portfolio was growing steadily and my experience went from intermediate to highly specialized in a speedy fashion.
 I worked in various industries throughout my years at college and later on so I had a good grip on a couple of subjects.
 And another plus, or in this case, my secret weapon was the fact that I could offer translations for four language pairs.
 I did not hit the jackpot, but it is fair to say that it made things a lot easier for me.

-Now, I want to keep this retrospect short but felt it needed to be here, to help you understand where I am coming from today.
+Now, I want to keep this retrospect short but felt it needed to be here—to help you understand where I am coming from today.

-My mornings start out with a routine-check of emails and updates on any current assignments.
+My mornings start out with a routine check of emails and updates on any current assignments.
 Depending on what I find in my inbox in the morning, I will structure my day.
 This time is kept short to about 20 minutes, and another 10 minutes to answer any urgent requests or follow-up questions before some research time and final concentration on the projects at hand.

 Any freelancer or entrepreneur, who has managed to grow a business to a decent size and retained customers over many years, might agree that you need to know how much time it will take you to get stuff done.
 And you need to learn when to say “no”.
 Especially when it comes to clients with unreasonable expectations or volumes in numbers no human being could comfortably handle in about 24 hours.

 I mostly spend no more than 20-25 hours per week translating.
 Fellow translators can understand how intense the task really is, and that 5 hours of translation per day are a good average.
 Of course, not every day is full of 5 hours of translation because you might not have enough projects to handle.
-However, I would determine it as my average (taking some leisure time and vacation time into account but excluding sick-days because as you may know, translators never get sick).
+However, I would determine it as my average (taking some leisure time and vacation time into account but excluding sick days because as you may know, translators never get sick).

 On a side note, the workflow I am describing is something I explain to my clients during onboarding.
 This way, they can understand that I am not checking my emails constantly because it will interrupt my flow and concentration, and that phone calls are meant for emergencies and briefings only.